SathanBERNARD/PX4-ROS2-Gazebo-Drone-Simulation-Template/README.md

 ## Installation

-This setup is tested on Ubuntu 22.04 and is not compatible with its derivatives (e.g., Linux Mint).
+This setup is tested on Ubuntu 24.04 and might not be compatible with its derivatives (e.g., Linux Mint).

 1. Clone the repository and run the installation script:
    ```bash